Ebed-meleck/Ebed-meleck/README.md

 <h2>Hello! 👋 Nice to see you 😊</h2>

 I'm **Ebed meleck**!
-A passionate Full Stack Web developer with a focus on user experience.
+A passionate Full Stack developer with a focus on user experience.
 My mission is to build products that users love to use as well as help clients expand their business.

 <h2 align="center">👨🏻‍💻 About Me</h2>